The Cat&Birdy Warneroonie PinkyBrainy Big Cartoonie Show: Format

 Originally running for 90 minutes in length, the first four episodes featured Looney Tunes shorts with newly made title cards, as well as short segments originally featured on Animaniacs, The Sylvester and Tweety Mysteries, Pinky and the Brain, and Pinky, Elmyra & the Brain.

-Following the first four episodes when Kids WB! began airing Pokémon on February 13, 1999, the series was reduced to a 30-minute format and showed only Animaniacs, Pinky and the Brain and Pinky, Elmyra & the Brain segments.
+Following the first four episodes when Kids' WB began airing Pokémon on February 13, 1999, the series was reduced to a 30-minute format and showed only Animaniacs, Pinky and the Brain and Pinky, Elmyra & the Brain segments.
 Notably, it was through The Big Cartoonie Show that most episodes of the latter program were shown, as its low popularity caused it to be swiftly removed from the schedule in November 1998.

 Despite the fact that most of the series was made up of old material, the show was popular enough to gain a second season.
 In this season, the series' full name was changed to The Cat&Bunny Warneroonie SuperLooney Big Cartoonie Show and only featured episodes from Tiny Toon Adventures and Animaniacs.
-For this season, the series was given host segments starring two animated kids named Karen and Kirby.
+For this season, the series was given host segments starring two animated kids named Karen and Kirby (voiced by Cheryl Chase and Richard Steven Horvitz, respectively).
 The Big Cartoonie Show was also now aired on weekday afternoons, where the Looney Tunes shorts were also being featured.

 The series was cancelled at the end of the 1999–2000 season, with its last airing on August 31, 2000.
 With this, Tiny Toon Adventures, Animaniacs, Pinky and the Brain, Pinky, Elmyra & the Brain, and Looney Tunes were retired from the Kids' WB block to make way for the 2000-2001 lineup.

+In July 2023, the series began airing on the Croatian free-to-air television network Nova TV.